kinjames/restaurant/README.md

 The purpose of this project was to create a captivating website for a restaurant, showcasing its menu, ambiance, and allowing visitors to make reservations.
 The goal was to provide a seamless and engaging platform that entices potential customers and enhances their dining choices.

 ## Team Members and Roles
-- John: Designer - Responsible for crafting captivating visuals and ensuring an intuitive user interface.
+- James Kofi Myers: Designer - Responsible for crafting captivating visuals and ensuring an intuitive user interface.
-- Emily: Developer - Handled the technical implementation, including frontend and backend development.
-- Mark: Project Manager - Coordinated the team, set milestones, and ensured timely delivery.

 ## Timeline
 The project spanned three months, from initial planning to final deployment.
 The timeline included various stages such as design, development, testing, and deployment.